<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<title>Generative Design and Surface Modelling: From Topology to Finished Geometry</title>
+<title>Generative Design and Surface Modeling: From Topology to Finished Geometry</title>

 <link>https://buildersgen.com/blog/generative-design-surface-modelling-topology-to-geometry</link>